 State or other jurisdiction Participation Requirements for regular retirement Employee contribution rate Benefit formula Oregon Optional Normal retirement age for general service members is age 65 or age 58 with 30 years of retirement credit.
 OPRSP DC component-employees contribute 6% of salary.
 DB component-non-contributory.
 457 plans-members may contribute amounts to limits set by IRS.
 OPRSP individual account component, or DC component-at retirement, employees may receive the IAP as a lump-sum payment or in equal installments over a 5, 10, 15 or 20-year period.
 DB component-benefit calculation is 1.5 percent x final average salary x years of service.
 Pennsylvania Optional.
 Act 120 of 2010-applies to those who become state legislators on or after 12/1/2010.
 Age 50 with 3 years of service; any age with 35 years of service; early retirement with reduced benefit.
 Act 120 of 2010-vesting at 10 years.
 Retirement age is 55 with 3 years of credited service or according to the Rule of 92 with a minimum of 35 years of service.
 6.25%.
 Act 120 of 2010-6.25% or 9.3% (member's choice).
 Rate will vary with actuarial conditions; these are minimums.
 3% x final average salary x credited years of service (x withdrawal factor if under 50), with a maximum benefit of 100% of FAS.
 Act 120 of 2010-new legislators may choose between plans with different contribution rates.
 The multiplier for the lower contribution will be 2% and for the higher contribution 2.5%.
 Cap on benefits is unchanged.
 Rhode Island Legislators elected before January 1995-eligible for a pension of \$600 a year for each year of legislative service, capped at an annual retirement benefit of \$12,000.
 Legislators elected after January 1995-ineligible to earn credit for public retirement benefits.
 Different than state employee retirement plan.
-South Carolina Mandatory (but not available Age 60 with 8 years of service.
+South Carolina to anyone first elected to the General Assembly after November 2012).
+Act 278, Laws of Age 60 with 8 years of service.
 30 years of service regardless of age.
 Act 278, Laws of 2012-SCRS: vesting at 8 years; retirement benefits at age 65 with 8 years of service or in accord with the Rule of 90.
 Reduced benefits are available at age 60 with 8 years of service.
 ORP: immediate vesting in employer contributions.
-10% 11% as of January 1, 2013.
-Act 278, Laws of 2012-SCRS: 7% as of July 1, 2012, rising to 8% on July 1, 2014.
+1, 2014.
 ORP: 7% + 5% employer contribution, immediately vested.
 4.82% x earnable compensation x years of service.
 "Earnable compensation" means 40 x the daily rate of remuneration, plus \$12,000, of a member of the General Assembly, as from time to time in effect.
 Act 278, Laws of 2012-SCRS: 2.25% x years of service x final average compensation, which is the average of the member's 5 highest years of earned compensation.
 ORP: upon retirement a member may annuitize the balance in the account or take a lump sum or partial distribution.
 Federal provisions apply.
 South Dakota None available.